Research Articles Open Access

 Highlights

-• Teacher training should prioritize context-specific pedagogical digital competencies
+• Teacher training should prioritize context-specific pedagogical digital competencies over generic digital literacy.

 Abstract